MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

 1. Run the project to observe the results.
 Stop the server when done, and commit your changes to source control if you like (as explained in [step 2](learn-django-in-visual-studio-step-02-create-an-app.md#commit-to-source-control)).

-### Question: What is the purpose of the {% load staticfiles %} tag?
+### Question: What is the purpose of the {% load static %} tag?

-Answer: The `{% load staticfiles %}` line is required before referring to static files in elements like `<head>` and `<body>`.
-In the example shown in this section, "staticfiles" refers to a custom Django template tag set, which is what allows you to use the `{% static %}` syntax to refer to static files.
-Without `{% load staticfiles %}`, you'll see an exception when the app runs.
+Answer: The `{% load static %}` line is required before referring to static files in elements like `<head>` and `<body>`.
+In the example shown in this section, "static" refers to a custom Django template tag set, which is what allows you to use the `{% static %}` syntax to refer to static files.
+Without `{% load static %}`, you'll see an exception when the app runs.

 ### Question: Are there any conventions for organizing static files?

 Answer: You can add other CSS, JavaScript, and HTML files in your *static* folder however you want.
 A typical way to organize static files is to create subfolders named *fonts*, *scripts*, and *content* (for stylesheets and any other files).
 In each case, remember to include those folders in the relative path to the file in `{% static %}` references.

-### Question: Can I complete the same task without using the {% load staticfiles %} tag?
+### Question: Can I complete the same task without using the {% load static %} tag?

 Answer: Yes, you can.